 The short-term target may be to achieve ‘Low Carbon’ at first; and then the medium-term target may be to achieve Net Zero Energy or even Carbon Neutral Status – and then a longer-term strategy may be to work towards achieving Net Zero Emissions or Carbon Positive.

-Governments have placed a significant emphasis on achieving Net Zero Emissions by 2050 – which is about achieving a balance of natural occuring greenhouse gases vs GHG caused by human and industrial activity.
+Governments have placed a significant emphasis on achieving Net Zero Emissions by 2050 – which is about achieving a balance of naturally occurring greenhouse gases vs GHG caused by human and industrial activity.
 But we can’t stop there – there needs to be movement ‘beyond net zero’ which ultimately means achieving carbon positive or climate positive outcomes across the board.

-If you’d like to discuss your organisation’s energy and sustainability needs and see how the Energy Efficiency & Sustainability Experts at Ecosave can assist you – click here to book an obligation-free, complimentary phone appointment today!
+If you’d like to discuss your organisation’s energy and sustainability needs and see how the Energy Efficiency & Sustainability Experts at Ecosave can assist you – click here to book a Net Zero Strategy Consultation today!